-Federal law doesn’t require private insurance carriers to offer Medigap Plans; however, Massachusetts law requires that insurers offer at least one plan for the disabled under 65.
+Federal law doesn’t require carriers to offer Medigap; but, Massachusetts law requires insurers to offer at least one Medigap option to those under 65.

-If you currently reside in Massachusetts and are disabled under 65, call today and one of our licensed insurance agents can help provide more information.
+If you currently reside in Massachusetts and are disabled under 65, call today, and one of our agents can help.

 Medicare Advantage Plans in Massachusetts